← All posts

 OptiCutter Alternative: CutListCalc, CutListOptimizer, MaxCut & CutList Plus Compared (2026)

 OptiCutter is a clean Czech-built cut list optimizer that has been a popular web pick for years.
 The algorithm is fine, the UI is cleaner than CutListOptimizer.com, and 1D linear-cut mode is built in.
-We are not here to bury it.
+None of what follows is a takedown.

 The reason people search for an OptiCutter alternative is almost always the same: the free tier caps parts and stock sheets aggressively.
 A real cabinet job blows through the limit, and the upgrade path is recurring subscription pricing ($19-49/year) with feature gating that pushes you toward the higher tier.
-This is an honest, head-to-head comparison of the four most-shortlisted alternatives in 2026: CutListCalc, CutListOptimizer, MaxCut and CutList Plus.
+What follows is a straight comparison of the four alternatives most often shortlisted by someone trying to get out from under that part cap in 2026: CutListCalc, CutListOptimizer, MaxCut and CutList Plus.

 TL;DR - which alternative fits which shop